Where Is Cancun On A Map

 Planning Your Trip: Taking Location into Account

 When planning your trip to Cancun, consider the time of year and the weather conditions.
+Still, prices may be higher during this period.
+Because of that, the wet season (June to October) can be hot and humid, with occasional rainfall.
 The dry season (November to May) is generally considered the best time to visit, as the weather is sunny and pleasant.
-However, prices may be higher during this period.
-The wet season (June to October) can be hot and humid, with occasional rainfall.
-However, prices are typically lower, and you can still enjoy plenty of sunshine.
+Even so, prices are typically lower, and you can still enjoy plenty of sunshine.

 Also, think about what you want to experience during your trip.
 If you're interested in exploring Mayan ruins, consider staying in a hotel closer to the archaeological sites.
 If you're interested in diving or snorkeling, choose a hotel that offers easy access to the Mesoamerican Barrier Reef.